nameless111/CM/README.md

-    This is the source code and supplementary meterial for paper 'Context-aware In-process Crowdworker Recommendation'
+    This is the source code and supplementary meterials for paper 'Context-aware In-process Crowdworker Recommendation'

 Category Structure
 ------